-The cost of these invisible scholarships is several times greater than what states spend on programs labeled as "financial aid"-which averages only about \$700 per undergraduate student nationwide (NASSGAP 2013).
+The cost of these invisible scholar-ships is several times greater than what states spend on programs labeled as "financial aid"-which averages only about \$700 per undergraduate student nationwide (NASSGAP 2013).
 Yet while students (usually) know if they are getting a Cal Grant or a Georgia Hope Scholarship, they often do not know about the even larger investment states are making in their education, an investment that has a bigger impact on the price they pay for college.

 While the invisible scholarships do not directly recognize need or merit, they work a little like either form of official financial aid.
-Subsidies that keep tuition low at highly selective public institutions are, in fact, a form of merit aid, since only students who get Chart 1 College tuition sticker prices compared to the cost of providing higher education in will benefit.
+Subsidies that keep tuition low at highly selective public institutions are, in fact, a form of merit aid, since only students who get in will benefit.
 Subsidies that keep tuition down at institutions serving large numbers of low-income students-community colleges, for example-function much like need-based aid in terms of their impact on affordability.